The bulk upload spreadsheet supports a general address format, so you can verify your locations in many countries/regions.

 To see additional examples of international addresses:

-- Sign in to Google My Business and choose the account you would like to manage.
+- Sign in to Business Profile Manager and choose the account you would like to manage.

 - Click the create icon in the bottom right corner of your screen.